khaledkucse/COSTER/README.md

 Step 4

-Now you are at the khaledkucse/coster container. just "ls" to see the content inside of it.
+Now you are at the khaledkucse/coster container.
+The images is built using alpine linux.
+SO any command such as ``ls`` can give you all flexibility to explore the container.

 Now run the following command to run the executable jar inside the docker container

 ```
-java -jar COSTER.jar
+java -jar COSTER.jar <program arguments>
 ```